Executive Order 13769: Deleted provision regarding safe zones in Syria

 A leaked prior draft of the order (published by The Washington Post before the order went into effect) would have ordered that "the Secretary of State, in conjunction with the Secretary of Defense, is directed within 90 days of the date of this order to produce a plan to provide safe areas in Syria and in the surrounding region in which Syrian nationals displaced from their homeland can await firm settlement, such as repatriation or potential third-country resettlement."
 This provision was omitted from the final order.
 Rex Tillerson, Trump's secretary of state, had not yet taken office at the time the executive order went into effect.

 During and after his campaign Trump proposed establishing safe zones in Syria as an alternative to Syrian refugees' immigration to the U.S. In the past "safe zones" have been interpreted as establishing, among other things, no-fly zones over Syria.
 During the Obama administration, Turkey encouraged the U.S. to establish safe zones; the Obama administration was concerned about the potential for pulling the U.S. into a war with Russia.

 In the first weeks of Trump's presidency Turkey renewed its call for safe zones and proposed a new plan for them, the Trump administration has spoken with several other Sunni Arab States regarding safe zones, and Russia has asked for clarification regarding any Trump administration plan regarding safe zones.
-The UN High Commissioner on Refugees and Bashar Assad have dismissed safe zones as unworkable.
+The UN High Commissioner on Refugees and Bashar al-Assad have dismissed safe zones as unworkable.